BlakeRedwolf/ReduxSimpleStarter/README.md

 }
 ```

 As opposed to fetching data on user action, like onClick.
 It doesnt make a difference if we call our action creator before or after our component is rendered.
 Reason for this is because fetching our data is an asyncronous operation.
-React doesnt have any concept of figuring out how to 'not render this component before we do some preloading operation".
+React doesn't have any concept of figuring out how to "not render this component before we do some preloading operation".
 React will always render as soon as it can.

 ##### The 'Magic' Function